Joshua C. Yang

 Hello 👋🏽 I am Josh, a postdoc researcher at ETH Zurich 🇨🇭 investigating how AI can be designed to serve society, and democracy in particular (yes, a pro-active take).
 I finished my PhD in summer 2025 and decided this mission was far too interesting to stop.

 Coming from Computer Science, I approach my research through the lens of responsible and societal AI, combining insights from Complex Systems, Computational Social Choice, and Human-Computer Interaction.
 My research moves in two main directions.
-The first focuses on Digital Democracy, studying how methods such as agentic AI, LLMs, voting algorithms and recommender systems can support how people vote, deliberate, and make collective decisions.
+The first focuses on Digital Democracy, studying how methods such as agentic AI, LLMs, voting algorithms and recommender systems can support how people vote, deliberate, and make collective decisions — including how AI agents can be appropriately used for social simulation to model and study collective behaviour.
 The second explores AI Pluralistic Alignment, developing ways for AI systems to understand and represent diverse human values rather than converging on a single viewpoint.

 I try to bring my research to the real world as much as possible.
 I frequently advise governments and organisations on their digital participatory processes.
 In Switzerland, I have worked closely with the city of Aarau on the StadtIdee Participatory Budgeting program and also Kultur Komitee Winterthur in their annual citizen assembly to fund art and cultural projects.